 How To Stop Hating Yourself – Step #4: The big F’s

 I’ve said this before and I’ll say it again: Forgive – yourself and others.
 To me, forgiveness is not about condoning behavior or magically “letting go” of the bullsh*t and pain associated with it.
-It’s about accepting someone or something for who/what they have unfolded to be, not holding onto who they were when they were in bed with you in Hawaii.
+It’s about adjusting your boundaries in light of accepting someone for who they have unfolded to be (not holding onto who they were when they were in bed with you in Hawaii).

 The other big F?
 Failure.
-Whether its relational failure – the worst breakup of your life or any other kind of failure, understand that your ego will do everything it can to allow the feelings associated with failure to scare you into emotional submission.
+Whether its relational failure or any other kind of failure, remember that your ego will do everything it can to allow the feelings associated with failure to scare you into emotional submission.

-You can either use the emotions associated with epically failing to motivate you out of the self-hate zone or, you can allow those emotions to fertilize the environment for self-hate (and make you a very poor decision maker and f*cktard magnet in the process).
+You can either use the emotions associated with epically failing to motivate you out of the self-hate zone or, you can allow those emotions to fertilize the environment for self-hate (and make you a very poor decision maker and toxic relationship magnet in the process).
 The choice is yours.